nvim-neorg/neorg/docs/NFF-0.1-spec.md

 What we've done is terminated the heading and started out a new paragraph that is no longer "underneath" the heading itself.

 #### Consecutive Headings
-Neorg isn't dumb (believe it or not) and because of that you don't need to tell it to break out *every. single. time*.
+One good thing is that you don't need to tell Neorg to break out of a heading *every. single. time*.
 Let's say you have this scenario:

 ```